sachin2k23/Snake-water-Gun-Game/README.md

 # Snake-water-Gun-Game
-This is a simple project of Snake water and Game
+This is a simple Python project of Snake water and Game